Mad TV season 4

-The fourth season of Mad TV, an American sketch comedy series, originally aired in the United States on the Fox Network between September 12, 1998 and May 22, 1999.
+The fourth season of Mad TV, an American sketch comedy series, originally aired in the United States on the Fox Network between September 12, 1998, and May 22, 1999.

 Season summary

 The new season had several cast changes.
 Mary Scheer, Chris Hogan, and Lisa Kushell left the show.
 Andrew Bowen (in what would be his only season) and Mo Collins joined as repertory players, with Michael McDonald as a featured player (and later upgraded to the repertory status).
 Nicole Sullivan did not appear in the first five episodes of the fourth season.
 However, she did return in the sixth episode, the show's Halloween special, performing her popular characters Antonia and The Vancome Lady.

 Season four had a notable change of pace and format compared to the first three seasons.
 The show had a faster pace and began to use recurring characters more, as seen with the wacky mother/son duo Doreen (Collins) and Stuart (McDonald) Larkin.
 Separately, Collins played the eccentric Midwestern character Lorraine Swanson and McDonald played sleazy Jewish director Marvin Tikvah and overexcited dweeb Rusty Miller in sketches that appeared in heavy rotation.

 Original cast players Nicole Sullivan and Debra Wilson introduced new characters, playing Latina bimbos Lida and Melina together, while Wilson performed Bunifa, a fast-talking ghetto fabulous girl.
-Alex Borstein frequently appeared as Ms. Swan and Rosie O'Donnell; Pat Kilbane appeared as the Coffee Guy and the spokesman for Spishak, and performed his Howard Stern impersonation; Will Sasso frequently impersonated famous people such as Bill Clinton, Kenny Rogers, and Steven Seagal; Aries Spears did several impersonations such as Eddie Murphy, Bill Cosby and Magic Johnson, as well as his reoccurring character James Brown Jr.
+Alex Borstein frequently appeared as Ms. Swan and Rosie O'Donnell; Pat Kilbane appeared as the Coffee Guy and the spokesman for Spishak, and performed his Howard Stern impersonation; Will Sasso frequently impersonated famous people such as Bill Clinton, Kenny Rogers, Steven Seagal, Randy Newman, William Shatner, and Jesse Ventura; Aries Spears did several impersonations such as Eddie Murphy, Bill Cosby, Jesse Jackson, Mike Tyson, and Magic Johnson, as well as his reoccurring character James Brown, Jr.

 Season four was marked by one notable controversy.
 During the February 6, 1999 episode, Bret Hart appeared in a sketch with Will Sasso.
 Hart, a WCW wrestler, attacked Sasso during filming.
 It was unclear whether the attack was scripted or an ad-libbed part that was kept in, until a Mad TV head writer revealed that the fight was not scripted, was real, and Sasso was actually injured from it.
 Hart returned three weeks later to accept Sasso's challenge of an arm-wrestling match.